-- Any other work which the applicant wishes to be taken into account should clearly indicate the applicant's contribution.
+- The master thesis and any other work which the applicant wishes to be considered should clearly indicate the applicant's contribution

-- Names and contact information of at least three references.
+- Names and contact information of at least two references

 If all, or parts, of your education has been taken abroad, we also ask you to attach documentation of the scope and quality of your entire education, both bachelor's and master's education, in addition to other higher education.
 Description of the documentation required can be found here.
 If you already have a statement from NOKUT, please attach this as well.